Financing Available! We have financing options available for your next project. Learn more →

 This homeowner guide breaks down Concrete Footer Midtown TN and footing work in simple, practical job-site language.
 It covers the role a concrete footer plays in a foundation and how crews choose the right size and materials on site.

-Anchored Construction & Restoration has been serving Midtown and East Tennessee since 2000 under the leadership of Travis Bullington.
-The crew builds decks, patios, retaining walls, and other structures.
-They use trusted products and materials that fit each job.
+For over two decades, Anchored Construction & Restoration has served Midtown and East Tennessee since 2000 with Travis Bullington leading the way.
+The team builds decks, patios, retaining walls, and more, using proven products and materials suited for every application.

 Call (865) 316-6933 or email Info@anchoredconstructiontn.com today for a quote or inspection.
 Clear communication is part of the service homeowners expect.